 ■ Insurance Underwriting--For these companies, a simplified combined ratio was calculated by dividing calendar year loss and loss adjustment and underwriting expenses by premium.
-The combined ratios were 124 percent and 138 percent in 2000 and 2001, respectively.
-That means in 2001, these insurers incurred \$1.38 in losses and expenses for each \$1.00 of premium.
-The preceding five years were fairly stable, from 110 percent to 115 percent.
+On this basis, the combined ratios peaked at 134 percent in 2001, improving to 129 and 122 percent for 2002 and 2003, respectively.
+That means in 2003, these insurers incurred \$1.22 in losses and expenses for each \$1.00 of premium.
+The five years preceding 2000 were fairly stable, from 110 percent to 115 percent.
 Deterioration of the loss and loss adjustment expense ratio drove these results; the underwriting expense ratio remained relatively constant (see Chart C).